AlephAlpha/Nekomata/doc/Builtins.md

 ### `chunks` (`ĉ`, `1 -> 1`)

 Split a list or a string into a list of chunks of equal elements.

+### `deinterleave` (`ĭ`, `1 -> 2`)

+Deinterleave a list or a string into a list of elements at even positions and a list of elements at odd positions.

+### `minimumBy` (`ṃ`, `2 -> 1`)

+Get the minimum value of a list according to a list of keys.

+If there are multiple minimums, return any of them non-deterministically.

+Fails when the two lists are of different lengths.

+This function is non-deterministic.

+### `maximumBy` (`Ṃ`, `2 -> 1`)

+Get the maximum value of a list according to a list of keys.

+If there are multiple maximums, return any of them non-deterministically.

+Fails when the two lists are of different lengths.

+This function is non-deterministic.

 ## Particles